tahowallet/process/templates/issues.md

 ```
-Screenshots and GIFs
+Screenshots and GIFs: Can you show us?
 ```
-Can you show us?

 ![?](suprise.gif)